 When people say you are not disabled but differently abled- There is nothing wrong with the term differently abled and some disabled people may choose to identify in that way but I think it sounds stupid.
 In my experience, the only people that use this term are disabled people that have not accepted their disability or abled-bodied people that are not comfortable with using the term disabled.
 When you tell a disabled person that you do not see them as disabled and that they are not disabled but differently abled you are telling someone how they should identify which can be harmful because the way I identify is not up to abled-bodied people.
 There are so many ways that a disabled person can choose to identify and not everyone will have the same preference but you should ask and honor whatever terms disabled people prefer to use.

 Disabled people often are annoyed by different things than abled-bodied people and not all disabled people will be annoyed by the same things because not all disabled people think the same way.
 I expect abled people to mess up sometimes and use the wrong terms because some things are not as natural for an abled-bodied person as it would be for someone with a disability.
-The problem we have in today’s society isn’t only that people are ableist and don’t even realize it but you get so offended when someone calls you out on it instead of recognizing that it affects disabled people negatively and we don’t say these things to be mean but to help you be more aware before saying it to someone else.
-Disabled people are not discluded from ableism because we can be ableist too and it is something that we all should learn to recognize to better support the disabled community.
+The problem we have in today’s society isn’t only that people are ableist and don’t even realize it, but you get so offended when someone calls you out on it instead of recognizing that it affects disabled people negatively and we don’t say these things to be mean but to help you be more aware before saying it to someone else.
+Disabled people can still be ableist and it’s something that we all should learn to recognize to better support the disabled community because no one is discluded from it.
 What are your pet peeves as a disabled person?